aptible/terraform-provider-aptible/docs/resources/endpoint.md

 ### Endpoint Settings

+!> These attribute were formally set as app configuration variables.
+You must remove those configuration variables, or your state will not converge.

 The following optional attributes configure endpoint-level behaviour.
 Omitting an attribute leaves the platform default in place; removing a previously-set attribute clears it back to the platform default on the next `apply`.
 Not all